topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ gst-launch-1.0 v4l2src device=/dev/video0 io-mode=2 ! video/x-raw,format=NV12,width=1920,height=1280,framerate=30/1 ! videoconvert ! waylandsink fullscreen=true
 ```

-This command captures video from the CSI-connected Raspberry Pii camera, converts it for display, and renders it in fullscreen mode using the Wayland display server.
+This command captures video from the CSI-connected Raspberry Pi camera, converts it for display, and renders it in fullscreen mode using the Wayland display server.
 Make sure that the camera module is securely connected before running the command.
 If the video does not appear, check the cable connection and verify that /dev/video0 is properly recognized by the system.

 <br/><br/><br/><br/>